-- future plans to acquire appropriate knowledge and skills for authorized ministry, and - plans to hone practices of ministry as outlined in The Marks of Faithful and Effective Authorized Ministers, exhibiting a willingness to engage in lifelong learning and an openness to God's continued call.
+- 1. future plans to acquire appropriate knowledge and skills for Authorized Ministry - plans to hone practices of ministry as outlined in The Marks of Faithful and Effective Authorized Ministers, exhibiting a willingness to engage in lifelong learning and an openness to God's continued call their Mentor and Advisor regular updates as they progress through their Ministerial Formation Plan; documenting coursework, individual learning, seminars attended, etc.